-If you are planning a romantic meal this Valentine’s Day, please don’t leave candles unattended.
+If you are planning a romantic evening this Valentine’s Day, please don’t leave candles unattended.

 We don't want to snuff out any passion this evening, but a fire can start quickly if candles are left unattended on a coffee table or mantlepiece.
-Please try and use LEDs where possible, but keep the real thing away from curtains or soft furnishings and place them on a suitable surface.
+Please try and use LEDs where possible, but keep the real thing away from curtains, flowers or soft furnishings and place them on a level hard surface.

-Humberside Fire and Rescue Service Group Manager Steve Duffield explains:
+Humberside Fire and Rescue Service Head of Prevention Sarah Wilkinson explains:

 “If an unattended candle catches fire it can develop very quickly and have a devastating effect.
 Using a proper candle holder is imperative.
 If tea lights are not placed in suitable holders they can overheat and catch fire in seconds."

 To help you enjoy your candles safely, follow these top tips:

 - Never leave candles unattended always put them out when you leave the room